Last update July 11, 2023

-It is a hallucinogenic drink used since ancient times by Andean and Amazonian populations of Bolivia, Brazil, Colombia, Ecuador, Peru and Venezuela for religious and medicinal purposes.
-Its use has spread to several countries of the world in recent times for recreational and potentially therapeutic purposes of addictions, drug addiction and other psychiatric disorders (Domínguez 2019, Hamill 2019, Neyra 2017, Santos 2007) and forming part of some Ayahuasque religions of Brazilian origin (Labate 2012).
+It's a hallucinogenic, psychedelic (NIH 2023) drink used since ancient times by Andean and Amazonian populations of Bolivia, Brazil, Colombia, Ecuador, Peru and Venezuela for religious and medicinal purposes.
+Its use has spread to several countries of the world in recent times for recreational and potentially therapeutic purposes of addictions, drug addiction and other psychiatric disorders (Domínguez 2019, Hamill 2019, Neyra 2017, Santos 2007) and forming part of some Ayahuasque religions of Brazilian origin.
+(Labate 2012)

 At the date of the last update, there was no available published data on its excretion in breast milk.